Ocute: La Tama and later history (1540-1630)

-Decline and the Yamassee confederacy
+Decline and the Yamasee Confederacy (1630-1717)

 By around 1630, European diseases struck the province, and the population began to decline precipitously.
 In 1661 and 1662, Guale and Tama were raided by the Westo, a group allied to the English who used flintlock muskets and were heavily involved in the Indian slave trade.
 Many La Tama people were enslaved, and the rest abandoned the Oconee valley entirely.
 Some survivors scattered to the nearby Muskogean and Escamacu chiefdoms, while others fled to the provinces of the Guale, Apalachee, and Timucua in Spanish Florida.
 Thereafter, they were among the peoples who became known as the Yamasee, who numbered between 700 and 800 in Florida in 1682.

+In the Apalachee Province, a mission called "Nuestra Señora de la Candelaria de Tama" or "La Purificación de Tama" was established close to San Luis, the capitol of Apalachee Province, in 1675.
+There were 300 people in two settlements at the mission in 1675, growing to 400 by 1689, but declining after that as Yamasees left to move closer to the English.
+The mission may have lasted until 1704, when the remaining Yamasees moved to English territory in the aftermath of the destruction of the Apalachee Missions.

+In the Apalachicola Province of the Muscogee Confederacy, a town was established between 1675 and 1685 called as Ocuti.
+This was recorded as a Yamasee-speaking town, and was probably a contigent of Ocute that fled to Apalachicola.
+After banning Yamasees in the province in the 1680s due to suspicions of English collaboration, the Ocuti left, presumably to join their Yamasee brothers on the coast and participated in the Yamasee War, as by the next census in 1716 they had vanished.

-In the Guale and Timucuan Mocama provinces, La Tama refugees established four towns descended from the ancient interior Georgia chiefdoms: Altamaha, Okatee (Ocute), Chechessee (Ichisi), and Euhaw (apparently descended from Toa); Altamaha remained the leading town.
+Once transferred to the Guale and Timucuan Mocama provinces, La Tama refugees established four towns descended from the ancient interior Georgia chiefdoms: Altamaha, Okatee (Ocute), Chechessee (Ichisi), and Euhaw (apparently descended from Toa); Altamaha remained the leading town.
 Within the Yamassee confederacy, these towns formed the Lower Yamassee, while Guale towns and some others formed the Upper Yamassee.
 The Yamaseee shifted alliances and later relocated to present-day South Carolina in 1685.
 They remained a significant power in the Southeast until the British settlers defeated them in the Yamasee War of 1715–1717, after which they integrated into the multiethnic settlements in Spanish Florida.